 How to calculate wind chill?

-The current formula for the wind chill calculator is as follows:
+The current formula for the wind chill calculator in Celsius and kilometers per hour is as follows:

 T_wc = 13.12 + 0.6215 * T_a * (0.3965 * T_a - 11.37) * v^0.16,

 T_wcis the wind chill in Celsius temperature scale,